pingcap/docs-cn/tidb-configuration-file.md

 - The maximum number of statements allowed in a single TiDB transaction.
 - Default value: `5000`
 - If a transaction does not roll back or commit after the number of statements exceeds `stmt-count-limit`, TiDB returns the `statement count 5001 exceeds the transaction limitation, autocommit = false` error.
-This configuration takes effect **only** in the retriable optimistic transaction.
+This configuration takes effect **only** in the retryable optimistic transaction.
 If you use the pessimistic transaction or have disabled the transaction retry, the number of statements in a transaction is not limited by this configuration.

 ### `txn-entry-size-limit` <span class="version-mark">New in v5.0</span>